Pools

 2. The target drive count will be sufficient for the target btrfs raid profile.

-3. Rockstor can simultaneously change btrfs-raid levels while Adding Disks, but NOT while Removing Disks.
+3. Rockstor can simultaneously change btrfs raid levels while Adding Disks, but NOT while Removing Disks.

 Because of (3.) above, when removing for example a drive from a pool which is already at the minimum drive count, attached or detached, we have to first change the raid level of that pool.
 A better approach is to instead add a disk, then remove the problem/detached/missing one.
 But this is not always an option and the following example serves to show both raid level change and detached disk removal.